Does Operational Excellence Matter to You?

 – Sir Arthur Eddington

-The most fundamental truth in the universe is that every organization has finite energy at any given point in time.
+The most fundamental truth in the universe (and in business too!) is that every organization has finite energy at any given point in time.
 Period.
 This is why you need to breathe and eat.
 It is why you need connections with family and friends and stimulation from Netflix and social media.
 It is why your business needs new sales and capital.
 If no new energy is coming in, the system is going to fail.
 Every isolated system fails.

 The reason why an organization needs new energy from outside itself is because entropy, the universal force that causes things to fall apart, is always present.
 The greater the entropy within a system, the more internal problems it has and the harder it is to grow, evolve, and make progress.